Spatially heterogeneous learning by a deep student machine: Simulation

 Starting from a set of initial synaptic weights, the student machines are updated as the following. \begin{enumerate} \item Select a perceptron $\bs$ randomly out of the $N_{\bs}$ possible ones and select a link $k$ randomly out of the $c$ possible ones $k=1,2,\ldots,c$.
 Then propose a new synaptic weight, \beq (J_{\bs}^{k})^{\rm new}_{\rm student}=\frac{(J_{\bs}^{k})_{\rm student}+\delta x}{\sqrt{1+\delta^{2}}} \eeq where $\delta$ is a parameter and $x$ is an iid random number drawn from the Gaussian distribution with zero mean and unit variance.
 Note that $(J_{\bs}^{k})^{\rm new}_{\rm student}$ is normalized such that its variance remains to be $1$. \item Accept the proposed one if the resultant loss function {\it does not increase}.
 Otherwise reject it and go back to 1.
 Importantly we accept updates by which the loss function remains unchanged.
 This is crucial to allow exploration of the $E=0$ (SAT) space. \end{enumerate} Within one Monte Carlo step (MCS) we repeat the above procedure for $N_{\bs}c$ times.

-We simulate learning by two student machines $a$ and $b$ which are subjected to the same training data but evolve independently from each other using statistically independent random numbers for the Monte Carlo updates \eq{eq-J_new}.
+We simulate learning by two student machines '1' and '2' which are subjected to the same training data but evolve independently from each other using statistically independent random numbers for the step 1. and 2. explained above.